weakish/dotfiles/README.md

 ## Features

 - Vim in private mode.
 - Sign all git commits and tags with ssh key.
+(Please edit `.config/git/allowed_signers` to add your trusted ssh public keys.)

 ## Known Issues